Brandon Deaderick

-Brandon Augustus Deaderick (born August 19, 1987) is an American former professional football defensive end.
+Brandon Augustus Deaderick (born August 19, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was selected by the New England Patriots in the seventh round of the 2010 NFL draft.
-He played college football at the University of Alabama, as part of the Alabama Crimson Tide football team.
+He played college football for the Alabama Crimson Tide.

 Early life

 Deaderick attended Elizabethtown High School in Elizabethtown, Kentucky.
 As a junior, he had 95 tackles and 22 sacks, earning all-state honors.
 As a senior, he missed four games to injury but averaged ten tackles per game and recorded seven sacks on the season.
 He also led EHS to their first state championship game in 24 years.

 College career

-Following high school, Deaderick attended the University of Alabama, where he redshirted in his first season in 2005.
+Following high school, Deaderick attended the University of Alabama, where he redshirted in his first season with the Crimson Tide in 2005.
 As a freshman in 2006, Deaderick played in seven games, finishing with two tackles.
 In 2007, Deaderick appeared in all 13 games and made seven starts, recording 22 tackles and two sacks.
 As a junior in 2008, he started 14 games at defensive end and finished the season with 36 tackles and four sacks.

 In 2009, Deaderick was shot in the forearm during a robbery attempt he witnessed the week before the Chick-fil-A Kickoff Game.
 He wasn't seriously injured in the incident, he would be medically cleared to play later in the week and subsequently play in the 2009 opener.
 Alabama finished the 2009 season 14–0 beating Texas 37–21 in the 2010 BCS National Championship game.
 He finished his senior season with 23 tackles and one sack.